stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 upon insertion of the record indicating the notification target.
 The nameserver can be "unaware"; a conventional SRV record would therefore suffice from a processing point of view.
-In the case of the more "horizontal" NOTIFY(DNSKEY), however, the nameserver will have to act on the insertion of a

-	zone.example.
-IN NOTIFY DNSKEY ...

-record.
+However, future use cases (such as for multi-signer key exchange) may require the nameserver to trigger special operations, for example when a NOTIFY record is inserted during onboarding of a new signer.

 A new record type would therefore make it possible to more easily associate the special processing with the record's insertion.
-The NOTIFY record type would provide a cleaner solution to all the new types of notification signaling.
-Eg.:
+The NOTIFY record type also provides a cleaner solution for bundling all the new types of notification signaling in an RRset, like:

     parent.
 IN NOTIFY  CDS     1  59   scanner.parent.
     parent.
 IN NOTIFY  CSYNC   1  59   scanner.parent.
-    child.parent.
-IN NOTIFY  DNSKEY  1  5900 ctrl.multi-signer.example.

 ## Rationale for Keeping DNS Message Format and Transport